Houdini 20.5 Feathers

 Viewport rendering

 On the viewport’s upper right corner you can see a small dropdown with Persp as default.
 Open the menu and choose Karma CPU, for example to render the viewport.
 Any other render delegate will appear here as well.
-With Karma XPU it might take a while until the Optix GPU engine kicks in, because it has to compile all shaders first.
+With Karma XPU it might take a while until the Optix GPU engine kicks in, because it has to compile the shaders first.
 Please also consider that feather rendering might require a lot of memory.
+Of course, you can choose any other available render delegate.

 Feathers